Woolly-at-EBI/ChecklistReviews/docs/FAIRPLUS_recipes/mapping_sample_metadata2ena_checklist_recipe.md

 ## Main Content

 ### Introduction
-The European Nucleotide Archive(ENA) is one of the INSDC members where much of the worlds nucleotide data is submitted to and archived.
+The European Nucleotide Archive(ENA) is one of the INSDC members where much of the world's nucleotide data is submitted to and archived.
 Sample related metadata submitted via checklist templates.
 The field names on the templates are usually based on [GSC MIxS](https://www.gensc.org//pages/projects/mixs-gsc-project.html) standards.
 This is particularly true of sample related metadata.
 Project, sequencing experiment and other metadata is collected separately usually with manifests.